Outbound Sales Tips and Tricks

 Humans are predictable, and when humans get caught off-guard, they immediately express a fight-or-flight response.
 If you’ve ever heard the phrase, “smile and dial”, it implies that the likeable, non-threatening, warm attitude you convey can be relayed through the phone to the prospect.
 You want to make the prospect feel safe, increasing the chances that you can get through to the next challenge.
-Achieve this by being friendly and helpful, not aggressive or impatient.
+Achieve this with the cold call best practice of being friendly and helpful, not aggressive or impatient.

 You’re a sales rep - your prospect knows why you’re calling.
 You have such a short window to keep them from hanging up the phone, so no time to beat around the bush with awkward small talk.
 Jump straight into the value proposition and become relevant to your prospect as quickly as possible.
 You have time for details later.
 Now’s when you need to get them hooked!

 Once your warm attitude gets you through the first few seconds of the call, you should focus on establishing relevance.
 Prospects at this stage are wondering “so what?” and you want them to think “me too!”
 Spend this time explaining why you have specifically called the prospect and what you are offering that will genuinely help him/her.
 This is a great opportunity to share success stories from other customers in the industry who have been able to solve similar pain points to those of your prospect.

 Be confident and be certain

 Certainty sells.
 If you are attempting to convince a decision-maker to take you seriously and listen to you, you should practice the following four principles before and during the call.